locka99/cpp-to-rust-book/features_of_rust/structs.md

 We tried to create a struct that manages a reference, but the compiler doesn't know anything about this reference's lifetime and so it has generated a compile error.

 To help the compiler overcome its problem, we will annotate our struct with a lifetime which we will call `'a`.
+The label is anything you like but typically it'll be a letter.

-This lifetime is a hint on our struct that says how the lifetime of the reference we use inside the struct relates to the struct itself - namely that `Incrementor<'a>` and `value: &'a mut i32` share the same lifetime constraint and the compiler will ensure the reference always lives longer than the thing that uses it.
+This lifetime label is a hint on our struct that says the reference we use inside the struct must have a lifetime of at least as much the struct itself - namely that `Incrementor<'a>` and `value: &'a mut i32` share the same lifetime constraint and the compiler will enforce it.

 ```rust
 struct Incrementor<'a> {